Providing Parenting Support

 - General parenting skill-building

-Family Coaches are not all licensed counselors, social workers, or marriage and family therapists.
+Our family coaches are not all licensed counselors, social workers, or marriage and family therapists.
 Family Coaches most often have the experience of parenting their own children or foster children, and they are educated in the most relevant clinical topics for better understanding children’s unique needs.

 No. Some families have requested Family Coaching to help them prepare for an upcoming stressful situation (household move, adoption, deployment, job change, etc.) Caregivers have also sought Family Coaching to help them improve their parenting skills.